deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 })
 ```

-Here we are sending a request to the server to delete the parcel with "I SHOULD BE DELETED" as an address (note the 'bb' at the end of the barcode instead of the 'bc').
+Here we are sending a request to the server to delete the parcel with "I SHOULD BE DELETED" as an address (note the 'bb' at the end of my barcode instead of the 'bc').

 The second request to the server is to get back the full list of parcels, and if the delete works as intended, the first parcel (in position [0]) should now be our parcel with barcode ending in 'bc'.